thinking-with-computers/ludus-spec/README.md

 Elixir has a `when` reserved word that allows for refinement in the left-hand side of a pattern.
 For example, `(x) when is_odd (x) -> {...do something...}` will only match when `x` is odd (when the guard expression evaluates to truthy).
 (Note that the names have to be bound in the guard expression.) _Temporary decision: wait and see; don't add this yet._

 ###### Thought: finer-grained "types"
 Putting these two together, you could write, for example, `pattern OddNumber <- x as :number when is_odd (x)`.
 These could get you sophisticated runtime type checking as pattern matching guards.
-But: this could also go off the rails really quickly and devolve into titchy pattern munging. _Temporary decision: determined by the two previous decisions._ But also: see the next unresolved design decision: guards and named patterns are a robust _predicate_ DSL, where you can tell if a value conforms to a shape that you've named.
+But: this could also go off the rails really quickly and devolve into titchy pattern munging. _Temporary decision: determined by the two previous decisions.
+(Although: you could disallow `when` in named patterns.)_ But also: see the next unresolved design decision: guards and named patterns are a robust _predicate_ DSL, where you can tell if a value conforms to a shape that you've named.
 But it's _not_ a type system, in the sense that you can't climb back up from the value to some more general category.

 #### Unresolved design decision: polymorphism
 I don't believe this is deeply urgent, since if we get some well-designed abstractions (which I think these are!; I am standing on the shoulders of Rich Hickey), polymorphism isn't actually much of a problem.
 There aren't user-defined types, so there is no need to require user-facing extensions.
 But we can use the same basic foundation for polymorphism I used in the original JavaScript-hosted Ludus, which allows for user-defined types that can be associated with namespaces to produce module.
 Again, I want to see how far we can get without module-based (or other) polymorphism.
 Convention (e.g., result tuples) over polymorphism, to abuse the Rails mantra.

+To which I add: this is actually pretty close to the Logo/Scheme type system, where user-defined types just aren't a thing.
+This cuts against the forms of polymorphism in modern languages (including Elixir and Clojure).
+They each have useful polymorphic models we can easily integrate into Ludus without too much retrofitting.

 #### Equality
 All equality in Ludus is value-equality--with one exception.
 Functions are reference-equal (testing for function equality is probably... not a thing you should be doing very often).
 All atomic and collection values are compared based on value using the `eq` function.
-So, e.g., `eq (${1, 2, 3}, ${3, 2, 1}, ${2, 3, 1}) &=> true`
+So, e.g., `eq (${1, 2, 3}, ${3, 2, 1}, ${2, 3, 1}) &=> true`.

 #### Events and asynchronicity
 **This section needs much more research.**

 Asynchronicity is hard no matter how you do it.
 But the single-threaded JavaScript event loop is likely a good model.
-(Look to inspiration from Pyret.)
-I believe it's easy enough to implement with a single reserved word, `defer <time> <expr>`, which bumps a computation to the next tick.
+(Also, look to inspiration from Pyret.)
+I believe it's easy enough to implement with a single reserved word, `defer <expr>`, which bumps a computation to the next tick, and perhaps `wait <time> <expr>`.

 #### Errors
 **This section is very tentative.** And involves lots of thinking-through.

-As a learner-oriented language, Ludus must have excellent and informative error messages.One lesson from static languages is that it's best to get errors as early as possible in the process, bringing as many runtime errors forward as possible to earlier stages in interpretation.
+As a learner-oriented language, Ludus must have excellent and informative error messages.
+One lesson from static languages is that it's best to get errors as early as possible in the process, bringing as many runtime errors forward as possible to earlier stages in compilation/interpretation.

 In addition, it's worth holding onto a basic distinction between errors in business logic and errors in code.
 Calling a function with the wrong number or type of arguments is not an error a system tolerates; whereas division by zero or not getting the right input from a user should not bring down a system.
-Result tuples are our friends for the latter (in the absence of parametric static types).
+Result tuples are our friends for the latter (in the absence of parametric static types, e.g. `Result<T, E>`).
 The former should, in fact, halt the world.

 Pattern matching will driving most of the runtime errors we'll get (call a function with the wrong number of arguments is actually a failure to match the arguments tuple against any of the patterns in the function clauses).
 Because of that, errors around pattern matching will have to be stellar.

 The thought for now: there should be no user-facing error system other than returning error tuples, and maybe `panic!`.
 Let's see how far we can get before we need to `raise` anything (although obviously that will be a reserved word).

+This is "crash only" error semantics.
+Which is *very* far away from Scheme (with resumable errors), but I've never myself grokked resumable errors.
+This is close to Rust: you have results and panics, and that's it.
+It's also not far from the Beam (Elixir/Erlang) model, where if something bad happens, you just crash (and get restarted by a supervisor, but we're not there).
+(Consider also the Go model.)

+##### U

 #### Reserved words
 In this document so far, here is the complete list of Ludus reserved words.